Shrewsbury Cricket Club

 Shrewsbury Cricket Club is an amateur cricket club in Shrewsbury, Shropshire.

-Their 1st XI currently plays in the Birmingham and District Premier League premier division and their 2nd XI plays in the first division.
+Their 1st XI currently plays in the Birmingham and District Premier League Premier Division and their 2nd XI plays in the Shropshire Premier Division.
 They won the William Younger Cup in 1983 and 2011.
 They were semi-finalists in the same competition in 2009.
 In 2010 they won The Birmingham Premier League and won it again in 2013.

 They play their home games at London Road, Shrewsbury.